LeanCopilot

 - Run

-lake build
+lake build.

 Here is an example of a Lean package depending on Lean Copilot.
 If you have problems building the project, our Dockerfile, build.sh or build_example.sh may be helpful.

-to generate tactic suggestions.
+After import LeanCopilot, you can use the tactic suggest_tactics to generate tactic suggestions.
 You can click on any of the suggested tactics to use it in the proof.

-You can provide a prefix (e.g., simp
+You can provide a prefix (e.g., simp) to constrain the generated tactics:

-combines LLM-generated tactics with aesop to search for multi-tactic proofs.
+The tactic search_proof combines LLM-generated tactics with aesop to search for multi-tactic proofs.
 When a proof is found, you can click on it to insert it into the editor.

-tactic retrieves a list of potentially useful premises.
+The select_premises tactic retrieves a list of potentially useful premises.
 Currently, it uses the retriever in LeanDojo to select premises from a fixed snapshot of Lean and mathlib4.

 You can also run the inference of any LLMs in Lean, which can be used to build customized proof automation or other LLM-based applications (not limited to theorem proving).
 It's possible to run arbitrary models either locally or remotely (see Bring Your Own Model).

-This section is only for advanced users who would like to change the default behavior of suggest_tactics
+This section is only for advanced users who would like to change the default behavior of suggest_tactics, search_proof, or select_premises, e.g., to use different models or hyperparameters.

 - Examples in TacticSuggestion.lean showcase how to configure

-, e.g., to use different models or generate different numbers of tactics. - Examples in ProofSearch.lean showcase how to configure
+suggest_tactics, e.g., to use different models or generate different numbers of tactics. - Examples in ProofSearch.lean showcase how to configure

-using options provided by aesop. - Examples in PremiseSelection.lean showcase how to set the number of retrieved premises for
+search_proofusing options provided by aesop. - Examples in PremiseSelection.lean showcase how to set the number of retrieved premises for

 Examples in ModelAPIs.lean showcase how to run the inference of different models and configure their parameters (temperature, beam size, etc.).

 Lean Copilot supports two kinds of models: generators and encoders.
-Generators must implement the TextToText
+Generators must implement the TextToText interface:

 class TextToText (τ : Type) where

-generate (model : τ) (input : String) (targetPrefix : String) : IO $ Array (String × Float)
+generate (model : τ) (input : String) (targetPrefix : String) : IO $ Array (String × Float)-

-is the input string -
+inputis the input string -

-is used to constrain the generator's output.""
+targetPrefixis used to constrain the generator's output.""means no constraint. -

 We provide three types of Generators: